EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 RPC Interface
 ^^^^^^^^^^^^^

 Actions shall be triggered via the RPC Interface.
-In general, invocation from the Operator Interface shall be asynchronous.
+Invocation from the Operator Interface can be synchronous or asynchronous.
 Incoming requests from the Operator Interface shall be dispatched to the respective Actions using a common mechanism that implements the following workflow: